-- Posted by Neil H. Buchanan

 This post was almost titled, "Another Mindless Pundit Pens Another Mindless Generational Mea Culpa."
 Last Sunday, it was New York Times opinion columnist Frank Bruni's turn to dish out the pablum about how badly current middle-aged people have screwed over current younger people.
 It was the usual stuff about how "entitlements" are going to destroy the economy, how older people vote in large numbers and redirect money toward themselves, and all that.
 And when I say "the usual stuff," I mean it.
 I have read near-clones of this column over the years by other professional hand wringers.
 Not everything Bruni wrote is wrong, of course, because there is plenty to complain about in our environmental policy, but the fiscal stuff is just ridiculous (and trite).
 The people who write such columns generally seem to mean well, but they have no idea what they are talking about.

 Bruni relies on the supposed expertise of one fiscally conservative Democrat (who has been out of office for years), and he even manages to make it sound as if it is possible to "reform" Social Security and Medicare in a way that harms current retirees, ignoring the reality of all such proposals, which simply use younger people's confusion and anger as an excuse to put in place future cuts that will kick in exactly when those younger people are the ones who will have qualified for benefits.
 (And it cannot be otherwise.
-Both politically and morally, it makes no sense to ignore current retirees reliance interests by suddenly -- when it is too late for them to try to build up more savings, or put off retirement -- change the terms of the deal.)
+Both politically and morally, it makes no sense to ignore current retirees' reliance interests by suddenly -- when it is too late for them to try to build up more savings, or put off retirement -- changing the terms of the deal.)

 Reading Bruni's column, I almost allowed myself to think that he had not read my Verdict column from three months ago, in which I described exactly why all of that is nonsense!
 Seriously, however, the real problem here is that there seems to be a rule book that requires op-ed columnists for the Times and a few other prominent places occasionally to pretend that they know something about federal budgeting and macroeconomics, writing exactly the same safe rhetoric that every other self-important, ignorant blowhard writes.